Burning Canadian rail cars keep main line to Pacific blocked

 Chandler could not say how the site would be made safe, or how long this might take.

-One equity analyst following CN said the line closure would have a limited impact on the company's financial results and that the railway may be able to make up the lost traffic once the line re-opens.

-"At the end of the day, I don't think anybody's going to care, because accidents happen in the railroad business from time to time and stoppages are going to happen from time to time.
-It doesn't give you any real indication of the sustained performance, and that's what investors are buying," said Canaccord Genuity analyst David Tyerman.

-(Additional reporting by Susan Taylor, Randall Palmer, Rod Nickel and Nia Williams; Editing by Janet Guttsman, David Brunnstrom and Ken Wills)
+(Additional reporting by Susan Taylor, Randall Palmer and Rod Nickel; Editing by Janet Guttsman and David Brunnstrom)